tindecken/Titan/README.md

 - [A4 - Relate to A3] [Done] Check if testcase isDebug Mode, the other testcases run after this will not init new Webdriver, and Notify user to close manually Browser and webdriver.exe in TaskManager
 - [A5 - Relate to A4] [Done] In Setup of testcase, should display all information of testcase including warning message of [A4 - Relate to A3]
+- [A6]
+# BackLog
-- Incase of user add new comment, update to DB with concat string not replace
+- [B1] Incase of user add new comment, update to DB with concat string not replace